krayin/krayin-docs/docs/1.x/packages/views.md

 ## Blade File Naming Convention

-Bagisto utilizes Blade templates to handle `listing`, `creation`, and `updating` operations for resources like products, posts, and categories.
-This section provides a detailed guide on how to implement these operations using Blade templates within your Bagisto package.
+Krayin utilizes Blade templates to handle `listing`, `creation`, and `updating` operations for resources like products, leads, persons, organizations, and categories.
+This section provides a detailed guide on how to implement these operations using Blade templates within your Krayin package.

 ### Listing (Index Blade):